 If you are over 65 or think you may have any of the symptoms of heart valve disease, please see your primary care physician.

 During the early stages of heart valve disease, when it is less severe and not causing significant symptoms or issues, it may be best to simply monitor your condition to see how things develop.
 However, the earlier the diagnosis and treatment of heart valve disease, the better the patient prognosis.
 Therefore, it is very important to ensure regular monitoring of your symptoms with your doctor so that any deterioration or change is recognized quickly and can be treated appropriately.

 Treatment for heart valve disease varies according to the severity of the disease, but generally requires either valve repair or replacement through surgery.
 In some cases, the aortic valve can be repaired during surgery and the patient’s tissue maintained.
 More often however, aortic valve replacement is required using either a mechanical valve or a tissue valve from an animal.
-Mitral valves are more commonly treated with repair procedures, but can also require a valve replacement.
+Mitral and tricuspid valves are more commonly treated with repair procedures, but can also require a valve replacement.

 Based on your symptoms and the overall condition of your heart, your health care provider may recommend that your diseased heart valve(s) should be surgically repaired or replaced.
 Traditionally, open-heart surgery is used to repair or replace heart valves.
 This means that an incision will be made in your chest and your heart will be stopped for a time so that your surgeon can repair or replace your affected heart valve(s).